-Microbiology is the branch of the life sciences which deals with the biology of prokaryotic and eukaryotic microorganisms - bacteria, fungi (moulds and yeasts), protozoa and viruses.
+Microbiology is a branch of the life sciences which deals with the biology of prokaryotic and eukaryotic microorganisms - bacteria, fungi (moulds and yeasts), protozoa and viruses.
 In terms of basic molecular and cell biology, microbiology has many elements in common with biochemistry and genetics.
 Aspects of these subjects form important parts of undergraduate and postgraduate teaching in Microbiology.
-The Department has a strong commitment to basic research, with the core research themes being in molecular biology of pathogenic microbes, preventive medicine, and microbial systems biology.

 What will you study in the Microbiology Department: